bansodesneha/LGMVIP-Web/README.md

 # LGMVIP-Web
-This repository contain a simple To Do List WebApp
+This repository contain a simple To Do List WebApp and calculater using HTML, CSS and JavaScript.